Marvin Lewis: Assistant coach

 Lewis had coaching internships with the Kansas City Chiefs and the San Francisco 49ers before being hired as the linebackers coach for the Pittsburgh Steelers in 1992.
 He was a member of the Steelers' staff when the team lost Super Bowl XXX to the Dallas Cowboys.

-The newly relocated Baltimore Ravens (formerly the Cleveland Browns), hired Lewis as their defensive coordinator in 1996, a position that he held for six seasons (1996–2001).
+The newly relocated Baltimore Ravens (formerly the Cleveland Browns), hired Lewis as their defensive coordinator in 1996, a position that he held for six seasons until 2001.
 On January 28, 2001, the Ravens defeated the New York Giants 34–7 in Super Bowl XXXV thanks largely to a defense that allowed the fewest rushing yards (970) and the fewest points (165) in a 16-game regular season.
 "If ever a man proved his worth as a future head coach, Marvin Lewis did it with this complete domination of the Giants in their 16 possessions: Punt, punt, punt, punt, punt, punt, interception, punt, interception, interception, punt, interception, punt, punt, punt, end of game", wrote Sports Illustrated writer Michael Silver after the game.

 Lewis was a prime candidate for several NFL head coaching jobs but was passed over each time.
 Most notably, he nearly became head coach of the Tampa Bay Buccaneers in 2002.
 General manager Rich McKay was ready to formally offer the job to Lewis, and the Ravens actually held a going-away party for him.
 However, the team's owners, the Glazer family, were unwilling to give the job to another defense-minded coach after firing Tony Dungy.
 Lewis was also a prime candidate for the Buffalo Bills coaching vacancy, but was passed over in favor of Tennessee Titans defensive coordinator Gregg Williams.
 Shortly afterward, Lewis was hired by the Washington Redskins as defensive coordinator and assistant head coach under Steve Spurrier.